 Invitees: SEPA, SNH and the Galloway Fisheries Trust

-Date and location of next meeting: This years Bladnoch DSFB AGM will be held on the 26th November.
+Date and location of next meeting: The next board meeting will be held on the 8th September 2020.
+Location TBC.
+This years Bladnoch DSFB AGM will be held on the 24th November 2020.
 This meeting will be held at 6:30pm in The Bruce Hotel, Newton Stewart.

 DSFB Conservation Policy

 Salmon season: 11th February – 31st October (no salmon fishing on a Sunday).